Shaheer4636/lab/test.md

-Contributors
+🔸 Contributors

-Permissions are restricted to view-only access.

-Cannot create, edit, or manage any release pipelines or stages.
+Limited to view-only access for release pipelines and releases.

+All create, delete, manage, and edit permissions are Not set.

 🔸 Non-Production Release Approvers

-Can create, manage, and approve non-prod releases.

-Cannot edit or delete pipelines or stages to preserve integrity.
+Denied from creating and deleting releases in production.

+Allowed to view and manage releases but cannot modify pipelines/stages.

+🔸 Production Release Approvers
+Granted view and manage access to releases only.

+No rights to create, delete, or edit pipelines/stages.

 🔸 Project Administrators

-Several permissions like edit/delete are explicitly denied.
+All critical permissions (create, delete, manage, edit) are explicitly denied.

-This is a deviation from usual admin privileges and should be reviewed if unintended.
+Only allowed to view release pipelines and releases.

 🔸 Readers

-Limited to view release pipeline and view releases only.

-All other permissions are unset, enforcing read-only access.
+As expected, view-only access is granted.

+No permissions set for managing or modifying anything.

 🔸 Release Administrators

-Granted full release permissions across all categories.
+Granted full access to manage all aspects of releases and pipelines.

-Has full control over pipelines, stages, deployments, and approvals.
+This group retains complete control as expected for admin-level roles.

 🔸 Release Approvers

-Allowed to create, manage, and approve releases.

-Cannot modify pipelines or stages — permissions are restricted accordingly.
+Denied most permissions including create, delete, and manage.

+Only view access is inherited — cannot perform any release operations.

 🔸 Project Collection Administrators

-Has inherited full permissions, including edit, delete, and manage rights.

-Retains global administrative access across the board.
+Inherited full access to all permissions — release creation, editing, deletion, and management.

+Has unrestricted control over the entire production folder.

+🔐 Production environment (PROD\ADVA) is much more restricted:

+Approvers and Admins are limited in their ability to create, delete, or modify.

+Production Release Approvers group exists only in PROD.

+Project Administrators have full control in NON-PROD but are denied nearly everything in PROD.

+✅ NON-PROD (\NON-PROD\Fusion) allows more flexibility for testing, experimentation, and active development tasks.